-Singapore’s NDC emissions target is very weak compared to currently implemented policies, which, according to our analysis, will lead to emissions in 2030 of 60 MtCO2e - a 123% increase above 1994 levels.
-Yet, even without any additional policies Singapore will overachieve its NDC target of a 36% reduction of emissions intensity below 2005 levels by 2030, reaching a more than 40% reduction this year.
-We rate Singapore’s 2030 Nationally Determined Contribution (NDC) target as “Highly insufficient” under all interpretations of a “fair” approach to the former 2°C goal, let alone with the Paris Agreement’s 1.5°C limit.
+Singapore’s Nationally Determined Contribution (NDC) emissions target of a 36% reduction of emissions intensity below 2005 levels by 2030 is very weak compared to currently implemented policies, which, according to our analysis, will lead to emissions in 2030 of 60 MtCO2e, or a 123% increase above 1994 levels.
+Even without any additional policies, Singapore will overachieve its NDC target and reach a reduction of more than 40% in 2030.
+We rate Singapore’s NDC 2030 target “Highly insufficient..”

-Singapore’s climate change strategy focuses mainly on adaptation.
-Singapore’s currently implemented mitigation policies have focused on replacing oil and coal in the electricity generation sector, resulting in natural gas reaching a 96% share of the energy mix in 2015.
-In order to diversify its energy mix and avoid energy dependency, the country has significantly expanded its Liquefied Natural Gas (LNG) and solar energy capacity in recent years.
-However due to its geographical limitations that constrain renewables expansion and a decision against deploying nuclear power, Singapore’s energy matrix of the country will likely remain very uniform in the future, resulting in a prolonging of the its dependence on fossil-fuels.
+Singapore’s implemented mitigation policies have focused on replacing oil in the electricity generation sector for less carbon intensive fossil fuels, resulting in natural gas representing over 96% of the energy mix in 2016.
+To diversify its energy mix, Singapore has significantly expanded its solar energy capacity in recent years, going from 3 MW of installed Solar-PV capacity in 2014 to over 46 MW in 2015 (Energy Market Authority, 2017).
+However, Singapore’s energy mix is likely to remain very uniform in the future, resulting in a prolonged dependence on fossil-fuels.

-Outside the power generation sector, Singapore’s mitigation efforts almost exclusively consist of measures aimed at further improving energy-efficiency trough programs like Green Mark standards for buildings, public transport, fuel efficiency standards, home appliance efficiency standards, industrial energy efficiency, and waste management.
-The government says it will study the possibility of a carbon price to enhance efforts across all sectors.
+Outside the power generation sector, Singapore’s mitigation efforts almost exclusively consist of measures aimed at further improving energy-efficiency through programmes like Green Mark standards for buildings, public transport, fuel efficiency standards, home appliance efficiency standards, industrial energy efficiency, and waste management.

 Paris Agreement targets